Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 2 Domain 2.0 Threats, Vulnerabilities, and Mitigations.md

 C. When they occur in two different locations at the same time
 D. When they occur in the same location at the same time

+120 B is correct
+Ryan needs to verify that no unnecessary ports and services are available on his systems, but he cannot run a vulnerability scanner.
+What is his best option?
+A. Passive network traffic capture to detect services
+B. A configuration review
+C. Active network traffic capture to detect services
+D. Log review

+Configuration reviews, either using automated tool or manual validation, can be used proactive way to ensure that unnecessary ports and services are not accessible.
+Configuration management tools can also help ensure that expected configurations are in place.
+Neither passive nor active network packet capture will show services that are not accessed, meaning that open ports could missed, and log review won't